 Cloud Coworking by Mesura

 Drawing on Nordic minimalism, the Cloud Coworking space by Mesura is crisp and clean thanks to white-washed walls and ceilings.
-Contrasted by black and warmed by plywood, there’s no stale office atmosphere here, with an abundance of natural air purifiers in the form of lush indoor greenery.
+Contrasted by black and warmed by plywood, there’s no stale office atmosphere here.

 PDG Offices by Studio Tate